Monday, June 9, 2008

-In his other writings, Paul gives lists of gifts three times.
+In other writings, Paul gives lists of gifts three times.
 Some of the details in each occurrence are repeated, or are similar, some are different.
 In each instance, he approaches the subject from a slightly different perspective.
 I'd like to think those perspectives correlate to what he wrote in 1 Corinthians 12:4-6.
-In other words, I see one of Paul's lists emphasizing the grace that is responsible for the gifts expression, in another the utilitarian result of their inspiration is emphasized, and in the third the motivating, or enervating, quality that compels them is what is in view.
+In other words, I see one of Paul's lists emphasizing the grace that is responsible for the gift's expression, in another the utilitarian result of their inspiration is emphasized, and in the third the motivating, or enervating, quality that compels them is what is in view.

-If this is so, and it is, there are two types of inspiration behind those entities generally called spiritual gifts today.
-One type of inspiration are the endowments of utilitarian grace, which could properly be called gifts.
-The other type are those spontaneous, momentary inspirations of spiritual power that is better, and more accurately, called manifestations of the Holy Spirit.
+One type of inspiration is the endowments of utilitarian grace, which could properly be called gifts.
+The other type is those spontaneous, momentary inspirations of spiritual power that is better, and more accurately, called manifestations of the Holy Spirit.
 A gift is something that is resident within the gifted person and correlates to the gift/service/working level mentioned in 1 Corinthians 12:4-6.
 A manifestation is a momentary effect or evidence that the Spirit of God is in action through a person and which correlate to the list in 1 Corinthians 12:7-11.

 I would liken these spiritual skills and manifestations to the plying of a trade in the world at large.
 Though each trade has it's own skill and art, generally limited to that trade, each tradesman still has a toolbox.
-The individual tools in a tradesman's box may look a little different from similar tools in others' boxes, yet every tool box has a hammer, some kind of wrench, a screwdriver, a cutting implement, some kind of tape, a measuring device.
+The individual tools in a tradesman's box may look a little different from similar tools in others' boxes, yet every tool box has a hammer, some kind of wrench, a screwdriver, a cutting implement, some kind of tape, a measuring device, etc.

 You get the picture-- all the tradesmen use the same basic tools despite the differences in what they do.
 I liken this tool "interchangeability" to the manifestations of the Spirit.
 It is the task at hand, as determined by the Holy Spirit, that decides which tools get used and how.
 No tradesman uses only a hammer, nor is one sentenced to use only a saw, just because he or she used one once, or even because he or she happens to be a carpenter.

 The Apostle Paul, not wishing us to be ignorant about how the Spirit inspires what he does, laid out this basic concept: in God everyone is gifted, and all the gifted can manifest the Holy Spirit.
 Your gift doesn't determine what you manifest, the Holy Spirit does, in the moment according to his will.
-Your gift will be apparent to others over time, what you manifest is never apparent until the moment it comes out.
+Your gift will be apparent to others over time, what you manifest is never apparent until the moment it flashes on.
 Some gifts, of course, will manifest some things more than others, but any of the gifted can produce any of the manifestations.

 I think we need to expand our horizons and whet the appetite of our expectations in regard to the inspiration of the Holy Spirit.
 God means more for us than we are generally satisfied to receive.
 The Holy Spirit isn't cheering us on from the sideline, he's in the game with us-- in fact, he's our uniform and padding.
 We're all meant to play, and he intends us to win!
 Regardless of what position we may play (how we are gifted), we are all meant to evidence the miraculous moving of the Holy Spirit (through manifestations).